Council tax on empty property

 Actively marketed for sale or let (Class G and Class H)

-This exception can apply for up to 12 months from the point from which the dwelling has first been marketed for sale or let.
-The exception will end either when the 12-month period has ended, when the dwelling has been sold or let or when the dwelling is no longer actively marketed for sale or let.
+This exception can apply for up to twelve months at the point from which the dwelling has first been marketed for sale or let.
+The exception will end either when the twelve-month period has ended, when the dwelling has been sold or let or when the dwelling is no longer actively marketed for sale or let.
 The following conditions will apply to this exception:

 • The same owner may only make use of the exception for a particular dwelling marketed for sale once